 A clogged gutter or downspout can freeze and wreak havoc on your home.
 Make a point of checking your gutters and downspouts well before daytime temperatures dip below 32º F.

 Test smoke and carbon monoxide detectors using the testing feature on each device.
 Replace batteries and inoperable units as needed.
+Carbon monoxide poisoning and home fires make this one of the more important winter home maintenance tips to be aware of.

 Check Fire Extinguishers